AdobeDocs/experience-manager-64.en/help/sites-administering/closed-user-groups.md

    <td><p>Label = Supported Paths</p> <p>Name = 'supportedPaths'</p> </td>
    <td>Set&lt;String&gt;</td>
    <td>-</td>
    <td>Paths under which authentication requirements will be respected by this handler.
-Leave this confguration unset if you want to add the <code>granite:AuthenticationRequirement</code> mixin type to nodes without having them enforced (for example, on author instances).
+Leave this configuration unset if you want to add the <code>granite:AuthenticationRequirement</code> mixin type to nodes without having them enforced (for example, on author instances).
 If missing, the feature is disabled. </td>
   </tr>
  </tbody>
 </table>